What does the program cost?

 What are field conditions like?

 Conditions can be variable, but since we’re in the tropics, it’s usually warm.
-During field work, we may stay in field stations like the Gump South Pacific Research Station, or hotels or bungalows.
-These can range from modest rooms with air conditioning to very basic thatched roof huts with a sea breeze.
+During field work, we stay at the Gump South Pacific Research Station.
+Rooms are modest, and there are typically 3 to a room.
 Don’t expect the Ritz Carlton, but the scenery above and below water are spectacular.
-Visit the Pictures Page to see what field conditions can be like.
+Visit the Gallery Page and the Field Videos page to see what it’s like in the program.

 What’s the food like?